OJagora/OJagora.github.io/README.md

 The application is based on a **SVM model** trained on *libsvm* with a dataset of 270k compounds.

 The use of **SHAP values** allows to explain the model's predictions by highlighting the most important features in a similarity map of the compound.

+This tool enable researchers to understand what features of a molecule a caracteristic of a taxonomic group, allowing them do better predict the structure of new compounds.

 ![Visualisations](./assets/projects/CHIME/mean_fingerprints_170_cool.png)